-For example, we have initiated a Phase III clinical study while we continue to have discussions with the FDA relating to finalizing the Probuphine development program.
-If our corporate partners and we are unable to obtain regulatory approval for our products, our business will be seriously harmed.
+If we and our corporate partners are unable to obtain regulatory approval for our products, our business will be seriously harmed.

 In addition, we and our collaborative partners may be subject to regulation under state and federal laws, including requirements regarding occupational safety, laboratory practices, environmental protection and hazardous substance control, and may be subject to other local, state, federal and foreign regulation.
 We cannot predict the impact of such regulation on us, although it could seriously harm our business.